 You can order steel thickness which you need (1.5, 2, 2.5, 3 mm… or more).

 We take instalment payments if the total amount is too big for you.

-We take paymets via Transferwise / bank / WU / PayPal.
+We take paymets via Transferwise / bank transfer / WU / PayPal.

 We ship by EMS or Ordinary registered mail.

 Feel free to contact us on Facebook